Sussex House School: Headmasters

+Nicholas Kaye, a graduate of Magdalene College, Cambridge is the current headmaster and was appointed to this role in early January 1994, having been deputy since 1986.
+He has been teaching at the school since 1974.
+He holds a Master of Arts from Magdalene College, Cambridge, and a Diploma in Religious Education and is a Freedom of the City of London and a Liveryman of the Worshipful Company of Bakers.

 Profile

 As of October 2019, the school had 184 pupils enrolled.
 Of these, 28 spoke English as an additional language and 39 were identified as being very academically gifted, for whom the curriculum is modified.
 A report by the Independent Schools Inspectorate noted that most pupils come from families with professional and business backgrounds who live within a 5 mi radius of the school; the ability of the pupils is above the national average.
 It has a full-time staff of 21, supplemented by visiting sports and music staff.

 There is a variety of student activities, including an architecture club, whose members go on walking tours of Chelsea, and coding club.
 Although a number of sports are on offer, such as cricket and football, Sussex House has been especially successful in fencing, and has produced more national champions than any other school in Britain.

 A board of trustees is responsible for all aspects of running the school, supported by a team of advisory governors.
 The headmaster is one of the trustees.
-Nicholas Kaye, a graduate of Magdalene College, Cambridge, is the current headmaster and was appointed to this role in 1994, having been deputy since 1986.